psalire/Applying-Benfords-Law-on-2020-Election-Data/README.md

 ![Trump PA](1st-Digit-BL-Test/State-Counts-by-county-jpgs/PA%202020%20Election%20Trump%20by%20County%2C%20%20Vote%20Count%20-%203%2C331%2C957%2C%20Size%20-%2067.jpg)
 ![Biden PA](1st-Digit-BL-Test/State-Counts-by-county-jpgs/PA%202020%20Election%20Biden%20by%20County%2C%20%20Vote%20Count%20-%203%2C383%2C926%2C%20Size%20-%2067.jpg)

 Trump's data follows the distribution and Biden's does not.
-Someone can easily cherry pick these images and claim "evidence of Biden's election fraud in Pennsylvania."
+Someone can easily cherry pick these images and claim fraud for one party.

-Looking at Iowa, which Trump won with a large margin -
+But looking at Iowa, which Trump won with a large margin -

 ![Biden IA](1st-Digit-BL-Test/State-Counts-by-county-jpgs/IA%202020%20Election%20Biden%20by%20County%2C%20%20Vote%20Count%20-%20758%2C352%2C%20Size%20-%2099.jpg)
 ![Trump IA](1st-Digit-BL-Test/State-Counts-by-county-jpgs/IA%202020%20Election%20Trump%20by%20County%2C%20%20Vote%20Count%20-%20897%2C140%2C%20Size%20-%2099.jpg)

 This time Biden's data follows the distribution and Trump's does not.
-Again, someone can easily cherry pick these images and this time claim "evidence of Trump's election fraud in Iowa."
+Again, someone can easily cherry pick these images and this time claim fraud for one party.

 Now California, which Biden won with a large margin and has voted one sidedly democrat for decades -